-The Presentation of Mary – commemorating Our Lady’s dedication and consecration to God as a young girl of about four years old in the Temple – is found in none of the four traditional Gospels, but rather related in the apocryphal ‘Gospel of James’, which dates from the beginning of the third century.
+The Presentation of Mary – commemorating Our Lady’s dedication and consecration to God as a young girl of about three years old in the Temple – is found in none of the four traditional Gospels, but rather related in the apocryphal ‘Gospel of James’, which dates from the beginning of the third century.
 However, as Paul VI puts it in his 1967 Apostolic Exhortation Marialis Cultus, that “apart from their apocryphal content” – which does not mean these ‘hidden Gospels’ are nothing more than mythical fables, even if they do contain much of such – such commemorations as Our Lady’s Presentation “present lofty and exemplary values and carry on venerable traditions having their origin especially in the East.

 There is a tradition that Our Lady made a vow of virginity as a young girl, which would have been quite out of the ordinary, as every Jewish maiden hoped to be chosen as the mother of the Messiah.
-In one of those many paradoxes in the Christian dispensation, the one God ended up choosing is the very one who gave all, even to the point of giving up any natural hope of being ‘the one’.
+In one of those many paradoxes in the Christian dispensation, the maiden God ended up choosing is the very one who gave all, even to the point of giving up any natural hope of being ‘the one’.
 How can this be, since I do not know man?
-But as the angel replied, with God, all things are possible.
+But as the angel replied that, with God, all things are possible.

 In a unique and singular way, Our Lady fulfilled those promises her Son later offered: He who loses his life for my sake will find it, the first shall be last, and the last first, that God has indeed looked upon His lowly handmaid, and that all generations will indeed call her blessed, right up to the end of time, for He Who is holy has done great things.